Athlete Ownership - How?

 This thinking was encouraged by motivational belief shifting from pre-determined to self-determined and psychologists moving from stating our subconscious instincts shaped behaviour to conscious decision making, i.e. that we have free will – that motivation is a matter of choice.
 And choice demands thinking.

 So if an athlete were taught never to question authority, i.e. a coach, and that motivation was thought to be determined by external factors, you probably would never have a thinking athlete.
-Unless athletes are encouraged to tell the coach their feelings, to think, to make decisions, there would be no athlete input.
+Unless athletes are encouraged to tell the coach their feelings, to think, and make decisions, there would be no athlete input.

 Athlete input, of course, doe not just happen.
 You will not have a raw beginner one day and an athlete making a significant contribution to his or coaching the next day – it is an ongoing, continually changing process that can be summarised in five steps: